skrodahl/NewTon/Docs/ANALYTICS.md

 - Sort indicators inline with header text, right of the label
 - No visual clutter when inactive — only the active sort column shows an arrow

-**Column visibility** (later):
-- Operator can show/hide columns per table
+**Table settings cogwheel** (next):
+- Small gear icon in the table header area, opens a dropdown/popover
-- Reduces noise — only display what matters for the current question
+- **Column visibility**: checkboxes for each column — show/hide per table.
+Reduces noise; only display what matters for the current question.
+Same data, different projection.
-- Another control parameter: same data, different projection
+- **Top players threshold** (leaderboard): configurable cutoff for the green highlight.
+Default 16.
+Adjustable per operator.
+- All settings persisted to localStorage per table ID
+- Lives in the NewtonTable utility — every table gets the cogwheel for free
-- Deferred until the core sort + pagination utility is stable
+- Core sort + pagination utility is now stable (v5.0.5+); this is the natural next addition

 **Column widths:**
 - Columns accept an optional `width` property (e.g. `'80px'`).
 Compact columns like Format, Players, Matches get fixed widths; name columns take the remaining space.